ucsc-chpl/forward_progress_litmus_tests/README.md

 cargo run your_kernel.wgsl num_threads

-#### litmus test web
-this crate runs a litmus test in the browser.
-To compile use the command `wasm-pack build --target web`.
-Start a local server and view in the browser (use chrome!).
-Click the run test button to run the test.

 #### issues
 case statements: the wgsls use case statements to simulate gotos.
 Test case 2_threads_2_instructions 5 terminates with 2 threads when it is refactored to not use switch statements (2_thread_2_inst_5.wgsl in limus_test/), but with them fails.
+Same for replacing case statements with if statements.